amalahmad/academic-kickstart/content/authors/admin/_index.md

 I am an Assistant Professor at the Development Economics Group at Wageningen University.

 I study how political power and distributive conflict shape institutions and inform development, as well as how rural populations in developing countries cope with various constraints.
-I also teach political economy and microeconomic theory at the graduate and undergraduate levels.
+To this end, my research combines microeconomic theory with a range of applied methods.
+I also teach political economy and microeconomics at the graduate and undergraduate levels.

 In addition to my academic work, I contribute regularly to public scholarship particularly on Palestine.
 You can find my papers and other writings on this page.